 We recently celebrated my husband’s birthday.
 As I’ve shared before, he is a big fan of the combination of chocolate and peanut butter.
 Since the weather is so warm I thought a no-bake ice cream pie would be the way to go.

 Summer birthdays call for ice cream, don’t you think?

 Once we tasted this ice cream pie I knew I had to share it with you.
-It’s easy, creamy, and so unbelievably tasty that I couldn’t keep this recipe all to myself.
+It’s so unbelievably tasty that I couldn’t keep this recipe all to myself.
 Let’s make ice cream pie!

 We ate this pie for several days, stealing bites from the freezer after dinner (OK, and sometimes breakfast).
 As soon as it was gone I was ready to make it again.
 I figured, since we have to suffer through the sweltering heat, we should at least be rewarded with ice cream pie.

 Happy (belated) birthday, honey.
 Thank you for giving us a reason to eat ice cream pie.
 We love you!

 NEVER MISS A RECIPE!